-With the continued rise of the use of social media and increasing number of digital platforms, consumers now have a very different expectation about how businesses engage with them.
+With the continued rise of the use of social media and an increasing number of digital platforms, consumers now have very different expectations about how businesses engage with them.

 Your customers expect to be able to interact with you on a more personal level.
 They expect speedy response times, understanding, positive action and to be left with the feeling that their custom is valued.

 The blend of digital and human interaction means that communication cannot be truly standardised – but your customer service must be nothing less than top-notch.

 How can you make sure that happens, when you can’t oversee every move?

 It’s simple.
 To make sure you achieve the levels of success set out in your vision and strategy make sure everyone in the business is aligned and you are pulling in the same direction.
 This is where your company culture becomes vital to success.

 Company culture: what is it?

 Investopedia defines ‘company culture’ as the beliefs and behaviours that determine how your employees and management interact and how they handle business interactions.
 A company culture usually evolves over time, and it sets the tone for your everyday working environment.

 Obviously, the first step to designing an inspiring company culture is understanding the way your company wishes to engage with your customers and employees.
 This will be influenced by your brand values, your target market and your overall business objectives.